CLARIAH/grlc/CONTRIBUTING.md

 If you would like to get in touch with the grlc developers, and with other users of grlc, you can reach us in two ways:
  - Via Twitter, by using the grlc handle (**@grlcldapi**).
 Follow this account to hear about updates.
- - Via the grlc mailing list (**TODO: link**).
+ - Via the grlc [mailing list](https://groups.google.com/g/grlc-list/).
 Sign up to the mailing list to ask questions and make suggestions.

 ## Filing bug reports